 Between galaxies lies very little matter.
 But within, lots of material produces stars, planets and life, at least as we know it here on Earth.

 Galaxies come in many different shapes and sizes.
-Our galaxy type is known as a “barred spiral”.
+Our galaxy type is known as a “barred spiral.”
 This is because the arms have a spiral structure, but a large central bar spans much of the central part.

-As mentioned in the August edition of Eyes on the Skies, our Milky Way Galaxy has a supermassive black hole at its centre.
+Our Milky Way Galaxy has a supermassive black hole at its centre.
 This affects stars and other material in the nucleus.

 The Milky Way Galaxy is about 100,000 light years across and about 20,000 light years thick.
 The sun and all of the objects within our solar system lie about half way out from the centre (or about 25,000 light years).